titmouse001/ZX-Spectrum-48k-Arduino-Interface/Arduino/README.md

-Building the Arduino Firmware (ZXInterface.ino)
+# Arduino Firmware (ZXInterface.ino)

-The Arduino sketch handles the SD card, menu system, and snapshot transfer to the Spectrum.
+This Arduino sketch handles the SD card, menu system, and snapshot transfer to the ZX Spectrum.

+Required 3rd-party libraries: SdFat and SSD1306.